1944 Turner Map of the World During World War II

 Description

-Myriad small boxes of text are placed throughout the map, each bearing a bit of information about the progress of the war.
+Myriad small text boxes appear throughout the map, each bearing a bit of information about the progress of the war.
 Some recount Allied defeats, such as the fall of France.
 Others commemorate Allied victories, such as the back and forth of the North African campaign, and the Allied invasions of Sicily and Italy.
-Diplomatic benchmarks are included as well, including the Casablanca conference, the signing of the Atlantic Charter between Roosevelt and Churchill, or the Lend-Lease Act.
+Diplomatic benchmarks are included as well, such as the Casablanca conference, the signing of the Atlantic Charter between Roosevelt and Churchill, and the Lend-Lease Act.
 The date that a certain country joined the Allied cause is also reported for numerous countries around the world.

 This map was drawn by Stanley Francis Turner and published by C. C. Peterson.
 This is the 17th edition of the Dated War Map.
-We are aware of 25 different editions, although there could be more.
+We are aware of 25 different editions, although there may be more.
 Each example that we have seen also was furnished by a different company, thus giving each example a different look.
-This map is very attractive and covered with incredible information.
-It truly is a piece of history.
+An example of the 17th edition of the Dated Events War Map (with a different advertiser) is part of the David Rumsey Map Collection.

 Condition